Gh0st-N1njA/ALNJCoin/doc/build-unix.md

 **Note:** Ubuntu versions prior to Bionic (18.04), and Debian version prior to Buster, do not have the `libqt5charts5-dev` package.
 If you are compiling on one of these older versions, you will need to omit `libqt5charts5-dev` from the above command.

-Once these are installed, they will be found by configure and a pivx-qt executable will be built by default.
+Once these are installed, they will be found by configure and a pactumcoin-qt executable will be built by default.